Non-ferrous metals trading on the exchange

-Futures are one of the most popular assets traded on the exchange today.
+Futures are one of the most popular assets traded on the stock exchange today.

 This category has its favorites, primarily gold and precious metals such as silver and platinum.

-But besides precious metals, the metatrader trading platform has other assets from the metals category; they can also be used for profitable trading on the exchange.
+But in addition to precious metals, the MetaTrader trading platform also offers other assets from the metals category, which can also be used for profitable trading on the exchange.

-Trading these assets is no less interesting than the same gold, and perhaps simpler, since the cost of non-ferrous metals is mainly influenced only by supply and demand, while precious metals are still influenced by the geopolitical and economic situation.
+Trading these assets is no less interesting than gold, and perhaps even easier, since the price of non-ferrous metals is mainly influenced only by supply and demand, while precious metals are also subject to the influence of the geopolitical and economic situation.

 Terms of trade for copper, nickel, aluminum and zinc

-In order to start trading non-ferrous metals, you first need to add them to the “ Market Overview ” window; to do this, right-click and select “Symbols” from the drop-down menu, and then activate the asset you need in the Metals folder:
+To start trading non-ferrous metals, you first need to add them to the " Market Watch " window.
+To do this, right-click and select "Symbols" from the drop-down menu.
+Then, in the Metals folder, activate the asset you need:

-A detailed description of adding new assets to the Market Watch window is described in the article - https://time-forex.com/vopros/dobawit-aktiw
+A detailed description of adding new assets to the Market Watch window is provided in the article - https://time-forex.com/vopros/dobawit-aktiw

-Once the desired non-ferrous metal has appeared in the market overview, it is advisable to add it to the chart, this will allow for a technical analysis of the existing trend:
+Once the desired non-ferrous metal has appeared in the market overview, it is advisable to add it to the chart; this will allow you to conduct a technical analysis of the existing trend:

-The cost of non-ferrous metals is measured in US dollars per ton, with each asset having its own lot size.
+The price of non-ferrous metals is measured in US dollars per ton, with each asset having its own lot size.

 1 lot of copper is equal to 30 tons